Jetbeam M2S WP-RX LEP flashlight review

 In case you don’t like to use the pocket clip, you can also use the lanyard they included.
 I actually never use lanyards, to mine stay in pristine condition life-long.
-And if you don’t like to carry it either way, you can just store it in the yellow carry case.
+And if you don’t like to carry it, either way, you can just store it in the yellow carry case.
 You shouldn’t try to put it on your beside like a candle, because it can’t tailstand.

 The M2S has only 1 switch, at the tail.
-It’s a forward clicky switch so it can be used as momentary-on.
+It’s a forward clicky switch so it can be used as a momentary-on.
 The problem is that you will be switching between High and Low each time you hit that switch.

 Build Quality, knurling, threads, and anodization

 The body and tailcap have some great knurling.
 The tailcap fits tighter than the body to the head.
-When you try to unscrew the tailcap, you are more likely to unscrew the body from the head.
-Which is kind of funny.
+When you try to unscrew the tailcap, you are more likely to unscrew the body from the head, which is kind of funny.
 The front of the battery tube has no anodization, the backside has.
 If you are afraid of accidentally activating the light, you can simply unscrew the tailcap to break the loop.

 LEP, Lens, Bezel, and Reflector

 The first thing I realized is that the bezel can be unscrewed.
 There is no glue or anything.
-Especially with LEP flashlight I have not encountered that yet.
+Especially with LEP flashlights I have not encountered that yet.
 They are usually glued so people can’t open it up and damage anything.

 The bezel has slightly crenulated.
 And although I personally like flat bezels because of how they look, I do like crenulated bezels.
 Especially for the reason that you can see if the light is turned on when it stands with the head on a flat surface.